 3rd level: The Associate Dean (PG) of the school;

-4th level: The Office of Postgraduate Studies (Issue may be referred to the Committee on Postgraduate Studies or Senate for consideration if it involves existing academic policies)
+4th level: The HKUST Fok Ying Tung Graduate School (Issue may be referred to the Committee on Postgraduate Studies or Senate for consideration if it involves existing academic policies)

-In general, if the grievance is of a personal nature, the student may consider talking to a student counselor of the Counseling and Wellness Center of the Student Affairs Office for advice.
+In general, if the grievance is of a personal nature, the student may consider talking to a student counselor of the Counseling and Wellness Center of the Dean of Students’ Office for advice.